spyderbat/eval/guidebook/src/lateral/outside.md

     (ALL) NOPASSWD: ALL
 ```

-Now that the user is set up, add an ssh key for them:
+Now that the user is set up, add an SSH key for them:

 ```sh
 ssh-keygen -f ~/.ssh/id
 ```

-Add that ssh key to the authorized keys:
+Add that SSH key to the authorized keys:

 ```sh
 cat ~/.ssh/id.pub >> ~/.ssh/authorized_keys
 ```

-And then print the key so we could copy it to use later.
-You don't need to save this anywhere, as we won't need it for this demo.
+Lastly, let's print the key so we have it to use later.
+You don't need to save this anywhere, as we won't need it again for this demo.

 ```sh
 cat ~/.ssh/id